Small businesses have limited marketing budgets and are unable to spend thousands on SEO.

 In this article, I will show you how to perform keyword research using the Google search engine and Ubersuggest.

-We will use Google search engine to get keywords searched by users with Google Suggest and insert those keywords into Ubersuggest to check out their volumes and difficulty level.
+We will use the Google search engine to get keywords searched by users with Google Suggest and insert those keywords into Ubersuggest to check out their volumes and difficulty level.

 Just type the keyword you’ve listed so far into Google.